Political positions of Lee Kuan Yew: LGBT rights

 Under Lee's tenure as prime minister, homosexuals were arrested and prosecuted under section 377A of the penal code.
-In his later years, Lee appeared to become more supportive of LGBT issues, expressing a belief that homosexuality was genetic and questioning the rationale behind its criminalisation.
+In his later years, Lee appeared to become more supportive of LGBT issues, expressing a belief that homosexuality was genetic and questioning the rationale behind its criminalisation, asking "Why should you criminalize it?
+It's a genetic variation."
 He believed that homosexuality would eventually be accepted in Singapore, but advocated for a measured and "pragmatic approach" toward the matter "to maintain social cohesion."

 During a CNN radio interview in 1998, Lee was asked about LGBT rights in Singapore.
 The question was posed by an unnamed homosexual man in Singapore who asked about the future of LGBT people there.
 Lee replied that it was not for the government to decide whether or not homosexuality was acceptable but for the Singaporean society to decide.
 He also said he did not think an "aggressive gay rights movement" would change people's minds on the issue.
 He added that the government would not interfere or harass anybody, whether heterosexual or otherwise.

 Saying he took a "purely practical view" on the issue, Lee said, "Look, homosexuality will eventually be accepted.
 It's already been accepted in China.
 It's only a matter of time before it is accepted here.
 If we get a Cabinet full of Christians, we're going to get an intolerant Cabinet.
 We're not going to allow that."

 Asked whether Singapore was ready for a gay member of parliament, Lee said, "As far as I'm concerned, if she does her work as an MP, she looks after her constituents, she makes sensible speeches, she's making a contribution, her private life is her life, that's that."